jeremeamia/xstatic/README.md

 use Silex\Application;
 use Silex\Provider\TwigServiceProvider;

-// Setup your Silex app
+// Setup your Silex app/container
 $app = new Application;
 $app->register(new TwigServiceProvider, array(
     'twig.path' => __DIR__ . '/templates',